-Our UK subsidiary is The Coaches’ Voice (UK) Limited of Interchange Triangle Stables Market, Chalk Farm Road, London, NW1 8AB and is also a data controller.
+Our UK subsidiary is The Coaches’ Voice (UK) Limited of 85 Great Portland Street, 1st Floor, London W1W 7LT, United Kingdom and is also a data controller.
 The Coaches’ Voice (UK) Limited is registered with the Information Commissioner’s Office (registration number 66936).

 1. Information we may collect and process from you